myriadrf/LimeSDR-XTRX/docs/v1.3/index.rst

 .. figure:: images/LimeSDR-XTRX_v1.3_RF_changes.png
   :width: 300

   Figure 10.
 Separated LMS7002M RX and TX PLLs clocks schematics

 FPGA changes
 ------------

 Since this is new version of the board hardware version (HW_VER) was increased from 2 to 3.
 This change allows software to automatically distinguish between older and newer board versions.
 Also bill of materials version (BOM_VER) was reverted back from 1 to 0 (populated R49) to indicate that this is original LimeSDR XTRX v1.3 state.
 New BOM_VER and HW_VER schematics are given in Figure 11.

 .. figure:: images/LimeSDR-XTRX_v1.3_BOM_changes.png
   :width: 600

   Figure 11.
 FPGA BOM_VER and HW_VER schematics changes

 Miscellaneous changes
 ---------------------

-To make schematic signal naming more consistent added PCIE_CLK_IN signal name was addedd to mPCIe connectors (X10) pin 19.
+To make schematic signal naming more consistent added PCIE_CLK_IN signal name was added to mPCIe connectors (X10) pin 19.
 Also CLK_OUT signal name was changed to LMK_CLKOUT4, due to changes in clock network described in clock changes below.

 PCIE_PERST# signals pulldown resistor (R90) was removed from schematics.